RNA-FRETools/MASH-FRET/docs/histogram-analysis/panels/area-visualization.md

 The top axes display various histogram plots depending on which stage the histogram analysis is at.

+Any graphics in MASH can be exported to an image file by right-clicking on the axes and selecting `Export graph`.

 ### Default
 {: .no_toc }